Prashant-17-11/PassingThoughts/README.md

 Now we're storing the state of the input!

+## Task 5

+Now that we have the input's state stored, we will need to create a new thought object when the form is submitted.
+Handling the form submission event is the first step of doing that.

+Create a new function to handle the form submission called hadleSubmit().
+It will take the event as an argument (just like how handleTextChange() does).

+To prevent the form from refreshing the page, call event.preventDefault() inside handleSubmit().
+This prevents the browser from performing its default behaviour when a form is submitted.

+Finally, add the submit handler to the form by passing onSubmit={handleSubmit}.

+Once you've done this, the form should no longer refresh the page.
+(Nothing else will happen either, but we'll fix that soon).

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).